John C. Frémont: Republican Party presidential candidate (1856)

 Frémont, along with the other presidential candidates, did not actively participate in the campaign, and he mostly stayed home at 56 West Street, in New York City.
 This practice was typical in presidential campaigns of the 19th century.
 To win the presidency, the Republicans concentrated on four swing states, Pennsylvania, New Jersey, Indiana, and Illinois.
 Republican luminaries were sent out decrying the Democratic Party's attachment to slavery and its support of the repeal of the Missouri Compromise.
 The experienced Democrats, knowing the Republican strategy, also targeted these states, running a rough media campaign, while illegally naturalizing thousands of alien immigrants in Pennsylvania.

 The campaign was particularly abusive, as the Democrats attacked Frémont's illegitimate birth and alleged Frémont was Catholic.
 In a counter-crusade against the Republicans, the Democrats ridiculed Frémont's military record and warned that his victory would bring civil war.
 Much of the private rhetoric of the campaign focused on unfounded rumors regarding Frémont – talk of him as president taking charge of a large army that would support slave insurrections, the likelihood of widespread lynchings of slaves, and whispered hope among slaves for freedom and political equality.

 Frémont's campaign was headquartered near his home (St. George) next to the Clifton ferry landing.
-Many campaign rallies were held on the lawn, now the corner of Greenfield and Bay Street.
-Frémont was defeated, having placed second to James Buchanan in a three-way election; he did not carry the state of California.
+Many campaign rallies were held on the lawn, now the corner of Greenfield Avenue and Bay Street.
+Frémont was defeated, having placed second to James Buchanan in a three-way election; he did not carry his home state of California.
 Frémont received 114 electoral votes to 174 votes received by Buchanan.
 Millard Fillmore ran as a third-party candidate representing the American (Know Nothing) Party.
 The popular vote went to Buchanan who received 1,836,072 votes to 1,342,345 votes received by Frémont on November 4, 1856.
 Fremont carried 11 states, and Buchanan carried 19.
 The Democrats were better organized while the Republicans had to operate on limited funding.

 After the campaign, Frémont returned to California and devoted himself to his mining business on the Mariposa gold estate, estimated by some to be valued at ten million dollars.
 Frémont's title to Mariposa land had been confirmed by the U.S. Supreme Court in 1856.